- 4-hour rush available for Thai National ID Card

 Turnaround & rush options

 Standard turnaround for a Thai National ID Card → Cantonese translation alone is 24–48 hours.
-Adding MFA legalisation extends the total to 4–7 working days.
-Embassy attestation adds another 3–10 working days depending on the destination.
+Once the Department of Consular Affairs step is added, plan for 4–7 working days, and for another 3–10 working days at the embassy counter.

 Glossary — key terms for Thai National ID Card translation